Why are people already vaccinated against SARS-Cov-2 infected?

 In addition, the recent SIREN study focused on immunity and reinfection by SARS-CoV-2 concludes that the immune response largely prevents the risk of contagion.
 But it also indicates that, even with mild symptoms, those reinfected can be a source of spread of the virus.
 In the United States, exposure to the new variants has been considered as a factor against possible reinfection in already immunized people.

-As for Spain, Cases of fully vaccinated people who have been reinfected with mild symptoms accompanied by high viral loads have already been reported.
+As for Spain, cases of fully vaccinated people who have been reinfected presenting mild symptoms accompanied by high viral loads have already been reported.
 The same has happened in other countries such as Singapore or the Seychelles.

 Antibodies are not everything: the relevant role of T lymphocytes